djermy/hangman/README.md

 # Hangman
 A terminal based, single player game of hangman, written in Python.

-Note! included is an example list of words. you can use any list of words by editing **words.txt**.
+**Note:** included is an example list of words. you can use any list of words by editing `words.txt`.

 ## How to run
 To play the game, first clone this repository, open a terminal, and navigate to the repository location, then run: